-Some states standardize Medicare plans in different ways.
-These include Massachusetts, Minnesota, and Wisconsin.
+Note that some states standardize Medicare plans differently.
+These states include Massachusetts, Minnesota, and Wisconsin.

-You can enroll in a Medicare Supplement plan when you are age 65 and enrolled in Medicare Part B. You can only have a Medigap plan if you have original Medicare.
+You can enroll in a Medigap plan when you are age 65 and enrolled in Medicare Part B. You can only have a Medigap plan if you have original Medicare.

-You can’t have both Medicare Advantage and Medigap at the same time.
+You can’t have both Medicare Advantage (Part C) and Medigap at the same time.
 You must choose one if you want additional coverage.

-A company can not use medical underwriting during the open enrollment period to sell you a policy.
+A company can not use medical underwriting during this initial enrollment period to sell you a policy.
 This means they cannot consider your overall health and medical conditions when they sell you a policy.
 The insurance company must sell you the policy for the same price they sell it to people who are in general good health.